Diadora: The 2000s and 2010s

-In the early 2000s, Diadora was the official kit supplier of several Italian football clubs, including A.S.
-Roma, between 2003 and 2007.
-In 2008, Diadora SpA signed a joint venture with Win Hanverky Holdings Limited, forming a new company called "Winor International Company Limited" that operates the trademark "Diadora" in China, Hong Kong, and Macau to manufacture, design, promote, distribute, and sell products bearing the brand in those countries.
+Between 2003 and 2007, Diadora was again the official kit supplier of AS Roma.
+In 2008, Diadora SpA signed a joint venture with Win Hanverky Holdings Limited, forming a new company called "Winor International Company Limited" that operates the trademark "Diadora" in China to manufacture, design, promote, distribute, and sell products bearing the brand in the country.

 In June 2009, Diadora reached an agreement with Italian shoe-making company Geox's founder and chairman Mario Moretti Polegato to buy its assets through his family's investment arm, LIR.

-2020-present
+The 2020s–present

 On September 8, 2020, Geox Canada Inc. filed for bankruptcy in Canada.

 Right now, Diadora is the kit maker of Norwegian Eliteserien club Viking FK At the 2025 season, Diadora made a return to the Brazilian football, providing kits for Coritiba and Náutico.

+In July 2026, Diadora officially signed a professional deal with runner Marco Langon.
+Langon had previously signed a name, image and likeness (NIL) contract with Diadora in April 2025, while competing for Villanova University.